folkertvanheusden/lock_trace/README.md

 usage
 -----
-Make sure your system can create core files:
+Make sure your system can create core dump files:

 ```
 ulimit -c unlimited
 ```
+The lock_tracer wrapper will alert you if you did not enable core dump files.

 If possible, link your program with -rdynamic and compile and link it with -ggdb3.